About Altus Labs

 Research Philosophy

-Our research is grounded in three principles: optimise for geometric compounding rather than ensemble averages, measure endogenous risk before it manifests in price, and publish methodology transparently so results are fully reproducible.
+Three principles run through everything we publish: optimise for geometric compounding rather than ensemble averages, measure endogenous risk before it manifests in price, and ship methodology as code so results are fully reproducible.

 Geometric Compounding